Robert Kocharyan: Views

 Robert Kocharyan has long supported Armenia's close ties with Russia and considers Vladimir Putin a friend and ally.
 In a 2019 article in Sputnik-Armenia, he praised Russia's emerging role in global politics and was harshly critical of what he described as a pro-Western government following the 2018 Armenian revolution:

 The United States' trade war with China, the contrived series of sanctions against Russia, the U.S.'s withdrawal from the Intermediate-Range Nuclear Forces Treaty, the U.S. detachment from the unfolding Middle East drama, an unexpected rapprochement between Russia and Turkey in Syria, an impressive Russia-Africa forum – this is an incomplete list of convincing signs of the formation of a new multi-polar world order.
 The current situation requires deep understanding and a well-defined foreign policy that can neutralize new challenges and threats for Armenia and Nagorno-Karabakh.

 Kocharyan suggests that relations between Turkey and Azerbaijan have further strengthened in recent years, "becoming a cornerstone in the context of the revived pan-Turkist aspirations, which pose a direct threat to Armenia and Nagorno-Karabakh".

 In this situation, cooperation with Russia in the field of security becomes even more important for Armenia and obviously has no alternative for the country.
 Only irresponsible or recruited politicians can today insist on the withdrawal of the Russian base from the country.
 The Kurdish tragedy unfolding in northern Syria should be a clear lesson of consequences of political shortsightedness.

-After Armenia's defeat, he calls for "full integration" with Russia and gives his support for Armenia to join Russian-led Union State.
+After Armenia's defeat, he calls for "full integration" with Russia and gives his support for Armenia to join the Russian-led Union State.